How To Apply For CPAP Supplies Through Medicaid (A Complete Guide)

 The Difference Between Medicaid & Medicare

-When Does Medicaid Cover PAP Supplies?
+When Does Medicaid Cover CPAP Supplies?

 How Do I Apply For Medicaid?

-CPAP SUPPLIES THROUGH INSURANCE:
+CPAP SUPPLIES THROUGH MEDICAID:

-Aeroflow Sleep is in-network with most primary insurance companies and is accreditted by Medicare and Medicaid.
+Aeroflow Sleep is in-network with most primary insurance companies and is accredited by Medicare and Medicaid.
 Complete our Qualify Through Insurance Form, and we will automatically check to see if your plan covers CPAP supplies; including a machine, mask, and accessories. ***Must have a sleep study to qualify.***

-You will also receive the care and attention every sleep apnea patient deserves; one-on-one clinical support in-home or via telehealth, a dedicated Sleep Specialist you can contact during business hours, and a user-friendly online portal with tailored replacement schedule, important updates and notifications, and educational resources.
+You will also receive the care and attention every sleep apnea patient deserves; one-on-one clinical support in-home or via telehealth, a dedicated Sleep Specialist you can contact during business hours, and a user-friendly online portal with a tailored replacement schedule, important updates and notifications, and educational resources.

 Let us take the headache out of healthcare.
 Join the Aeroflow Sleep family today!
 It only takes 5-7 minutes to get started.